Brooks scores 30 as Grizzlies overcome Kings 116-110

 TIP-INS

-Kings: Continued to play without key contributors such as G De’Aaron Fox (health and safety protocol), F Harrison Barnes (left abductor tightness), Marvin Bagley (right groin tightness) and rookie G Tyrese Halilburton (left knee hyperextension). … Richaun Holmes left in the second quarter with right knee soreness and did not return. … James’ previous career high in points was 16 against Utah on April 28.
+Kings: Continued to play without key contributors such as G De’Aaron Fox (health and safety protocol), F Harrison Barnes (left abductor tightness), Marvin Bagley (right groin tightness) and rookie G Tyrese Haliburton (left knee hyperextension). … Richaun Holmes left in the second quarter with right knee soreness and did not return. … James’ previous career high in points was 16 against Utah on April 28.

-Grizzlies: Valanciunas recorded his 48th double-double this season and passed Shane Battier for 11th on the franchise list for defensive rebounds.
+Grizzlies: The win guaranteed Memphis its first winning record for a season since 2016-17. … Valanciunas recorded his 48th double-double this season and passed Shane Battier for 11th on the franchise list for defensive rebounds.
 Battier had 1,236. … G Grayson Allen missed his fifth straight game with left abdominal soreness. … Jaren Jackson Jr. and Brandon Clarke had 12 points each, with Clarke shooting 5 of 7.

 —